REFERENCE MATERIAL (in alphabetical order)

 The huge 9" x 12" book is 399 pages on glossy stock and can be purchased in a basic or leather binding.
 It is a beautiful gift book loaded with photos and opens easily for piano use.
 The book itself comes with one CD.
 You can also buy the complete collection of music from all these movies.

-The book may be purchased from www.royrogers.com
+The book may be found on www.ebay.com at times.

 For a fine collection of professional and candid photos, find “The Sons of the Pioneers” by Bill O’Neal and Fred Goodwin, 2002.
 Bowen, Fred Goodwin knew Bob Nolan personally and he has amassed what he believes to be the largest collection of Sons of the Pioneers memorabilia in the world.
 Fred is very knowledgeable about the history of the group.